Remonvhar/SAP-Hana-iaC/README.md

 ## Templates

-We provide minimal templates for setting up the terraform variables in order to get started with the project.
+minimal templates for setting up the terraform variables in order to get started with the project.
 For fine tuning refer to variable specification.

 - [templates](doc/deployment-templates.md)